William M. Blair

 William McCormick Blair (May 2, 1884 – March 29, 1982) was an American investment banker and a prominent member of Chicago's business and civic community.

 Early life

 William McCormick Blair was born May 2, 1884, in Chicago.
 His father, Edward Tyler Blair, was the son of William Blair, who founded the first wholesale hardware house in Chicago.
 Edward was a Yale graduate in 1879, who wrote several books including a history of the Chicago Club, and spent his life working in his father's firm.
 He was very wealthy, and employed four Swedish servants to manage the house while his children were growing up.

 William McCormick Blair's mother, Anna Reubenia "Ruby" McCormick (1860–1917), was a daughter of the agricultural machinery manufacturer William Sanderson McCormick (1815–1865) and a member of the illustrious McCormick family.
-Her grandfather was Robert McCormick (1780–1846), who invented a mechanical reaper.
+Her grandfather was Robert McCormick Jr. (1780–1846), who invented a mechanical reaper.

 Education

 William graduated from Groton School in 1903, and received a BA from Yale University in 1907.
 At Yale, he was on the rowing crew and a member of the Skull and Bones society.

 He later received honorary degrees from Northwestern University in 1964 and Lake Forest College.